kogent/dotfiles/README.md

 # dotfiles
-For the shell dotfiles, common config is in shell_common.
-These files are sourced by both bash and zsh.
+Finally making the effort to give zsh a go.
+Refactored my bash dotfiles so that much of it could be sourced by both bash and zsh.
+Made the switch to stow since it is more generic than rake.
+Added a few other config that needed to be preserved.

+For things that should not be commited to the repo you can put them into $HOME/.local/rc.zsh or $HOME/.local/rc.bash depending on your they will be automatically be sourced.

 ## Prequisites
 * GNU stow
     * macOS